Obstacle-aware navigation of smart microswimmers in a turbulent flow: Model and Methods

 where $V_e$ is the escape velocity and $\beta$ the reflectivity constant taken for the volume-penalized domain.
 As a swimmer approaches the obstacle region ($\chi_\zeta \to 1$), its effective propulsion speed is reduced and can reverse sign if $V_e/\beta > V_s$.
 This phenomenological rule discourages sustained penetration into the obstacle and biases the swimmer motion away from the penalized region.
 We emphasize that it does not impose a strict geometric reflection and does not guarantee escape for all instantaneous orientations.

-We also compare the performance of our smart swimmer with surfers (SuS), which use local hydrodynamics and velocity gradients for navigation and are known for adapting to evolving turbulent environments, especially for the upward direction in phototaxis [as studied in three dimensions in Ref.~\cite{PhysRevLett.129.064502}].
-Surfers follow Eqs.~\eqref{dP_dt} and ~\eqref{eq:dX_dt},
+We also compare the performance of our smart swimmer with surfers (SuS), which use local hydrodynamics and velocity gradients for navigation and are known for adapting to evolving turbulent environments, especially for the upward direction in phototaxis [as studied in three dimensions in \cite{monthiller2022surfing}].
+Surfers follow Eqs.~\eqref{dP_dt} and ~\eqref{eq:dX_dt}, but with the control direction given by